 Infographic with Pledge Data

-Schools that completed the CSforALL K12 School/District Pledge also answered some questions about their current state of implementation for CS.
-See what is challenging for schools and districts!
+Schools and districts that previously completed the Pledge also answered some questions about their current state of CS implementation.
+See what they identify as challenges toward attaining CS for all students.